iampikuda/Eat-Out/readme.md

 1. Run tests using the *iPhone 12 pro max* simulator
 2. Running the test for the first time is very likely to fail.
 Run again.

+### UITesting
+Things to note:

+1. Disconnect hardware keyboard on the simulator, if not some UITests may fail